school-of-block/curriculum/README.md

 1. Build an Ethereum blockchain explorer
 1. Build your own blockchain
 1. Create your own token
+1. Create a wallet for your coin
-1. Build a chat application with whisper
+1. Build a chat application
 1. Build a game
+1. Build a forum with a reputation system

 ## Research